rsmp-nordic/rsmp_core/docs/3.2.2/_sources/applicability/sxl.rst.txt

 Each with one argument named ``argument-1`` using integer, string and boolean data types.

-It also defines the aggregated status (only bit 1 and 2) and :term:`functional position`.

-At least one argument are required for command and statuses, but they are optional in alarms.

 The alarm contains the fields:

 - ``description`` is the alarm description